Future of Municipal Government

 We partnered with the School of Public Policy (SPP) at the University of Calgary on this project.
 The SPP engaged municipal experts from Alberta and across Canada to conduct research on a wide variety of topics.

-The main finding of FOMG is that intermunicipal collaboration is key to building thriving communities.
+The main finding of the FOMG project is that intermunicipal collaboration is key to building thriving communities.
 ABmunis hosted a President’s Summit in March 2023 to discuss factors identified as key to enhancing the effectiveness of collaboration.
 These discussions were used to inform ABmunis Recommendations on the Future of Intermunicipal Collaboration.
-The recommendations focus on opportunities for:
+ABmunis' recommendations focus on opportunities for:

 • The provincial government to enhance legislation, policy and funding supports for collaboration.